yetanotherchris/letmein/README.md

 - `REPOSITORY_TYPE` - Where pastes are stored.
 Possible values: "FileSystem", "Postgres", "S3", "GoogleCloud", "AzureBlobs".
 Default is FileSystem.
 - `POSTGRES_CONNECTIONSTRING` - The connection string to the Postgres database.
 - `EXPIRY_TIMES` - A comma-separated list of minutes that pastes expire after.
 For example "90, 600" would be 1 hour 30 minutes, and 10 hours.
-The default for this setting is 720 minutes (12 hours)
+The default is 720 minutes (12 hours)
-- `CLEANUP_SLEEPTIME` - Number of seconds to sleep in between checking for expired pastes.
-The default for this setting is 300 seconds.
+- `CLEANUP_SCHEDULE` - Controls how often expired pastes are cleaned up.
+Accepts a TimeSpan (e.g. `"00:30:00"` for 30 minutes) or a cron expression (e.g. `"*/5 * * * *"` for every 5 minutes).
+The default is 30 minutes.
 - `ID_TYPE` - Short url ID type.
 Possible values:
   - `default (bips39-two-words)`
   - `bips39-two-words`